-I put 4 big white heat marks on a table to test the 7 SUPER EASY ways to get a heat stain out of wood.
+I put 4 big white heat marks on wood to test 7 EASY ways to get heat stains out of wood.
 Surprisingly 3 WORKED, 4 FAILED!
+Here’s the steps!

-How To Get A Heat Stain Out Of Wood
+How To Get Heat Stains Out Of Wood

 Six years ago, I accidentally put a big, white heat mark on my wood table.
 After a bunch of research, I decided to try removing the heat stains with a steam iron.
 AND, I was shocked to see that it worked!

 But, you have to use an iron on heat stains CAREFULLY or it could make things worse.
-In this post I share what you need to know before you remove heat stains on wood with an iron.
+In this post I share what you need to know before you remove a heat stain on wood with an iron.

 Some links on this post are affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.